scottpetrovic/personal-blog/README.md

 ## Dependencies

-- Go: Used for hugo buiding
-- Hugo: Command line tool used to build project
+- Hugo: Command line tool used to build project'. https://github.com/gohugoio/hugo

+Linux command: sudo apt install hugo
+Windows: Hugo is a command line tool.
+Download the executable (exe) file and put it in a place where you can run it.
+This is usually done by adding it to your environment variables, or putting the executable in a location that already is in your environment variables.
+I have a location of C:\platform-tools that I put all my commonly needed tools in.

 ## Building and launching